-It is however worth noting that if you hadn’t backed up some or all of the lost photos before you forgot your passcode, there is very little you can do to save the photos.
+It is, however, worth noting that if you hadn’t backed up some or all of the lost photos before you forgot your passcode, there is very little you can do to save the photos.
 You have to erase the iPad to gain access to it and this will erase all your data and settings.
 But you can still have a try: Connect your iPad to the computer and check if your computer and iTunes can detect your iPad to make a backup urgently.

 If you had synced your device with iTunes, you can restore the device to get your photos back.
 Here’s how to do it.

-Step 1: Connect the iPad to your computer and launch iTunes.
-If a passcode is requested, try using anther computer you’ve synced with or recovery mode.
+Step 1.Connect the iPad to your computer and launch iTunes.
+If a passcode is requested, try using another computer you’ve synced with or recovery mode.

-Step 2: Wait for iTunes to sync your device and then click on “Restore iPad.”
-Follow the prompts on the set up screen on your device and choose “Restore from iTunes Backup.”
+Step 2.Wait for iTunes to sync your device and then click on “Restore iPad.”
+Follow the prompts on the setup screen on your device and choose “Restore from iTunes Backup.”

-Step 3: Choose the most relevant backup to restore the device.
+Step 3.Choose the most relevant backup to restore the device.

 Follow these simple steps to do it.

-Step 1: Begin by downloading and installing the program to your computer.
-From the main window of the program, choose “Recover from iTunes Backup” and the click “Start” to continue.
+Step 1.Begin by downloading and installing the program to your computer.
+From the main window of the program, choose “Recover from iTunes Backup” and click “Start” to continue.
 In the next window, select “Photos” as the type of file you wish to recover and then click “Next.”

-Step 2: The program will detect all of the iTunes backup file on that computer.
+Step 2.The program will detect all of the iTunes backup files on that computer.
 Select the one that contains the photos you wish to recover and then click “Scan” to allow the program to scan the backup file for your missing photos.

-Step 3: In the next window, select the photos you wish to recover and then click “Recover” to save them.
+Step 3.In the next window, select the photos you wish to recover and then click “Recover” to save them.

-Step 1: Launch the program on your computer and then select “Recover from iCloud Backup” and then click “Start.”
-Select “Photos” as the type of file you wish to recover and click “Next.”
+Step 1.Launch the program on your computer and then select “Recover from iCloud” and then click “Start.”

 If you had never synced your iPad with iTunes or set up Find my iPhone, you will need to use recovery mode to restore the iPad.
-This will ease the device completely as well as the passcode.
+This will erase the device completely as well as the passcode.